-Several potential places of refuge for the Svalbard area have been surveyed.
-They are currently awaiting final approval before being released as official places of refuge.

-In 2010 the electronic navigation chart (ENC) coverage in the Svalbard area was extended with 17 new General ENCs.
-Based on inputs from the main stakeholders, a long term survey plan for the territorial waters of Svalbard has been developed.
-The guidance for the plan provides that the whole Svalbard area shall be covered by adequate ENC/navigational charts, except for a few areas that are seldom visited.
-Cruise traffic routes in the west and north will be prioritized.
-In 2011, a total of about 1700 km was surveyed along the coast of Svalbard.
+Svalbard area have been surveyed.
+They are currently awaiting final approval before being Norway released as official places of refuge.
+In 2010 the electronic navigation chart (ENC) coverage in the Svalbard area has been extended with 17 new General ENCs.
+Based on inputs from the main stakeholders a long term survey plan for the territorial waters of Svalbard has been developed.
+The guidance for the plan is that the whole Svalbard area shall be covered by adequate ENC/navigational charts, except for a few areas that are seldom visited The routes for the cruise traffic will be prioritized in the west and north.
+On the east side safe navigation is some main passages will govern the priority of surveying.
+In 2011, a total of about 1700 km2 was surveyed along the coast of Svalbard.